Causes of infertility

 Sperm donation principle

-Any man aged 18 to 34 can become a sperm donor provided that he meets the required criteria in terms of semen analysis parameters and that the results of initial examinations and tests rule out infectious, sexually and genetically transmitted diseases.
-Sperm will be frozen and stored in quarantine for 180 days; tests for infectious and sexually transmitted diseases are then conducted again.
+Sperm donors are man 18 to 34 years old who meet the required criteria in terms of semen analysis parameters and that the results of initial examinations and tests rule out infectious, sexually and genetically transmitted diseases.
+Sperm is frozen and stored in quarantine for 180 days; tests for infectious and sexually transmitted diseases are then conducted again.
 Only when negative results are confirmed can the sperm actually be used in donor programs.